-Best Plant Milk for Tea: No-Curdle Guide (2025)
+Best Plant Milk for Tea: No-Curdle Guide (2026)

-📢 Affiliate Disclosure: This post contains affiliate links to products on Amazon.
-If you click through and make a purchase, I may earn a small commission at no additional cost to you.
-This helps support the site.
-As an Amazon Associate, I earn from qualifying purchases.
+This article contains affiliate links to help keep this site free.
+If you purchase through these links, I may earn a small commission at no extra cost to you.
 Read our full disclosure policy.

 Looking for the perfect plant milk for your tea?
 The wrong choice can curdle, separate, or ruin your cuppa.
 We tested oat, soy, almond, and coconut milk in black tea, green tea, and chai to find which ones actually work.
 Here's what we discovered.